tony-zhelonkin/RNAseq_pipelineDock/README.md

 docker build -t <my_image_name> base
 ```

-In case of errors it`s usefull to build an image from scratch without using the cache from interim builds logging all the stderr and stdout:
+In case of errors, it`s usefull to build an image from scratch without using the cache from interim builds logging all the stderr and stdout:

 ```
 docker build --no-cache -t <my_image_name> . > >(tee -a log.txt) 2> >(tee -a log.txt >&2)